rshurts/dockerized-node-with-flow/README.md

 ## Testing

-To quickly run the unit tests and linter, you can run `npm test` locally.
+To quickly run the unit tests and linter, you can run `yarn test` locally.

-Run `docker-compose -f docker-compose.test.yml up` to test things locally in the container or use this in a [Docker Cloud Autobuild](https://docs.docker.com/docker-cloud/builds/automated-build/).
+Run `docker-compose -f docker-compose.test.yml up` to test things locally in the container or use this in a [Docker Cloud Autobuild](https://docs.docker.com/docker-cloud/builds/automated-build/) or extend the compose file to include other services and run integration tests.

-Or in a CI environment, build the container and run the container passing in the `NODE_ENV=test` environment variable, before deploying your container somewhere or running end-to-end tests.
+Or, if the container can stand alone, build the container and run the container passing in the `NODE_ENV=test` environment variable, before deploying your container somewhere or running end-to-end tests.
 - `docker build -t dockerized-node .`
 - `docker run -e NODE_ENV=test dockerized-node`